Venezuelan Ex-Negro Leaguer Dies

-Carlos Ascanio, 82, died of respiratory failure, said Dr. Isis de Landaeta, director of the National Geriatric Institute in Caracas.
+Carlos Ascanio, 82, who played three months with the New York Black Yankees in 1946, died Friday of respiratory failure, said Dr. Isis de Landaeta, director of the National Geriatric Institute in Caracas.

 ``He was improving and strong in recent days, and so his death has surprised us all,'' she said.

-When Ascanio was found earlier this month and taken to a hospital emergency room, an orderly gasped when he saw the name on the fading ID card in the ex-ballplayer's wallet.
+Ascanio, whose powerful swing earned him the nickname ``The Earthquake,'' was found destitute and starving earlier this month and was taken to a hospital emergency room.
+An orderly gasped when he saw the name on his fading ID card.